Class EllipsoidToRadiusTransform

 Purpose

-This transform is used together with the inverse ofEllipsoidToCentricTransform
+This transform is used together with the inverse ofEllipsoidToCentricTransform when the

-source coordinate system is spherical (EllipsoidToCentricTransform.TargetType.SPHERICAL
+source coordinate system is spherical (EllipsoidToCentricTransform.TargetType.SPHERICAL).

 The conversion from spherical latitude (Ω) to geodetic latitude (φ) depends on R.